 Trying to survive on Centrelink at times crushed me.
 Meals were skipped by me, although I always made sure my kids ate well.
-Trying to pay rent, food, bills and transport was hard enough.
+Trying to pay rent, food, bills and transport were hard enough.
 When registration or larger expenses came around it was scary sometimes.

 Whatever reason you are on Centrelink, I am not here to judge.
 I hope the tips below will help you survive on Centrelink.
 Or the eBook has all my tips to make and save money, which enabled me to survive on Centrelink and pay for my kids’ speech therapy, psychology (from PTSD), holidays, and more.
 Eventually, I founded a company and moved off Centrelink.
 Keep reading this whole article for all my tips.

 Know What You Are Entitled To

 It’s not about cheating the system, this is about knowing what benefits you are entitled to.
 In a nutshell, according to statistics (read more about the statistical details here):